-Mr. Rana also worked as a Certified Legal Intern at the Sacramento County District Attorney’s Office, where he consistently received positive evaluations for his written and oral advocacy as he gained trial and appellate court experience.
-His supervisors commended him on various assignments and stated, “he was doing things that they cannot teach”.
+Mr. Rana also worked at the Sacramento County District Attorney’s Office as a Certified Legal Intern, where he consistently received positive evaluations for his written and oral advocacy while gaining trial and appellate court experience.
+His supervisors commended him on various assignments and stated, “He was doing things they cannot teach”.

 Mr. Galves graduated from Harvard Law School in 1986, before becoming a full-time tenured law professor at the University of the Pacific, McGeorge School of Law.
 He also worked as a Litigation Associate at Holland and Hart and served as a judicial clerk for United States Federal Court Judge, Hon.
 John L. Kane.